Human Resource Management

 (Can be used up to the child finishes the third grade of elementary school)

-No Overtime Day Once a month, employees are able to spend quality personal time together with family and friends as an opportunity to improve motivation and enhance creativity.
+No overtime day At least once a month, employees are able to spend quality personal time together with family and friends as an opportunity to improve motivation and enhance creativity.